theodorosploumis/drupal-best-practices/README.md

 - Machine names of Content types and fields should disallow name conflicts (eg nameone and nameoneplus may cause issues).
 - Content types should follow this pattern for the machine name: [machinename].
 That means you should use only letters and no special character or space.
 - Avoid very generic machine names or names that have been used already on the site even for another type of functionality (Views, Content types, Blocks, Plugins etc).
+- All Content types should have a Description to inform the user or developer about their need.

 #### 2.2 Blocks
 - Custom Blocks should follow this pattern for the machine name: [machinename].
 That means you should use only letters and no special character or space.